abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 ### Problem\#10: Run-length encoding
 #### Problem: Run-length data count
-Extending the code of problem\#8 we can very easily implement a simple data count commonly known as "run-length encoding".
+Reusing the code of problem\#8 we can very easily implement a simple data count commonly known as "run-length encoding".
 Consecutive duplicates of elements are aggregated and their count is registered into a list.
 Thus, all we need is to define a new external function that performs the operation and then passes it as a parameter to the reduceDup recursive function set above.

     def length(ls : List[Int]) : List[Int] ={
        List(ls.size)